 Do search for the syllabus or personal blog from current students/alumni and write about why you’re excited to be a part of their student body.
 I’ve highlighted the part where you mentioned operations management class and digital strategy class, but what you’ve written could be improved by including your own personal touch.
 For instance, you can mention that in digital strategy class, you’ll learn (specific lesson) and you want to apply it to (specific company problem).
 Additionally, you can also include the club/organization that you want to join at Columbia to venture outside academic interest.

 I realized that my company need a breakthrough for technology innovation so that the company can utilize the technology like ERP to help managers in making better decision.
-Therefore, after I graduated from Columbia University, I’m planning to continue and grow my family’s business back in my home country using the knowledge that I learn in the Technology Management program such as technology innovation and leadership skills.
+Therefore, after I graduate from Columbia University, I’m planning to continue and grow my family’s business back in my home country using the knowledge that I learn in the Technology Management program such as technology innovation and leadership skills.
 This knowledge that I learned is best for educating the employees by creating training sessions on various digital tools.
 We can bring together tech-savvy employees and formed trainer teams in various divisions to help in the transition and enforce the implementation timeline target.
 After implementing these tools, the mindset and organizational structure of the company will slowly become more efficient and become more data-based due to the benefits of optimizing technology as the basis of business processes.
 However, this approach may take years to complete, and it requires the CEO to have strong managerial leadership skills so that the employees can put trust in the CEO that the system overhaul and SOP changes in the company will thrive.
 Other than training, the CEO can also hire additional young and tech savvy professionals in each team to support the older people in using tools like Excel or ERP.
 This would result the company’s culture and SOP to change drastically and it would affect the quality of the inventory management, cash flow, and net income with the help of technology.
 Furthermore, in my long-term goal, I want to create my own start up business that will help to solve people’s problems in my home country.
 For instance, creating an app or website similar to LinkedIn for blue collar workers instead of professional workers.
 This app or website will make blue collar workers easier in finding jobs.
 M.S. in Technology management will be the basic foundations of creating a start-up company because the program provides necessary technical skills in better at managing the start up with the help of technology.

 In this Technology Management program, I want to explore more about operations management and digital strategy with the hope improving my family business.
 The operations management class is the study of the policies and processes that govern the internal operations of a technology-driven organization.
 It emphasizes the principles of risk management and quality control, training and documentation requirements, standards design, and IT support systems.
 Furthermore, the digital strategy class is an assessment of technology as a critical aspect of most firms' operations which focuses on the structuring and planning of technology projects and investments as well as product development, marketing, and the positioning of an organization in its external environment.
 I believe that these 2 classes are the areas that I want to focus on which will help me in gaining the knowledge that I need to improve the system of my family business.